 Name Extraction Project

-Navy Officer & Enlisted Men that Died in World War 1
+Navy Officers & Enlisted Men that Died in World War 1

 The US Government published the names of Navy personel that died during World War 1.
 For this project, volunteers look for the name of the individuals in FamilySearch to determine if there is a record for them.
 If not the individual is added to FamilySearch.